Akarsh3053/Ecom_store/README.md

 ## Frontend
-Frontend of this app is built using NextJS with Redux for state-management and Tailwind for styling.
+The front end of this app is built using NextJS with Redux for state management and Tailwind for styling.

 ### Features
-- Modern and user friendly UI
+- Modern and user-friendly UI
-- Seprerate pages using app router
+- Separate pages using the app router
-- Tailwinf styling for easy customization
+- Tailwind styling for easy customization
 - Redux toolkit for State-Management